String (str)

 The

-method accepts between 0
+method accepts between 0 and infinity variadic

-) of type
+arguments (strings...) of type .str

 The strings to join with the current string.